Close Menu

 Identifying Data Leaks

 First off, there are app permissions.
 Ever notice how some Android apps ask for access to your camera, contacts, or location?
-It’s kinda like inviting someone into your home; you wouldn’t just let anyone in.
+It’s kinda like inviting someone into your home; you wouldn’t simply let anyone in.
 So, why do it digitally?
-Get into the habit of scrutinizing what an app asks for—does a calculator really need to know your location?
+Carefully see what an app asks for—does a calculator need to know your location?
 If it sounds fishy, it probably is.
+Further, consider the types of data your apps are accessing.
+Some might be overzealous, collecting more info than they need.
+Think about why this app needs this data and how they are using it.

 To monitor your data flow, there are tools and settings designed to help.
 For Android users, you can do that by heading over to the ‘App permissions‘ section under Settings.
 You’ll see which apps have access to what data, and you can start cutting off the ones that don’t need it.
-Remember, knowledge is power.
 The more you know about what apps are doing in the background, the better equipped you are to stop them from spilling your digital secrets.

 How to Prevent Data Leaks in Android Apps